gerritbruening/TXSTEP/README.md

 3. remove redundant `<Absatzanfang/>` following after each `<Erstausgabe>` page break
 4. insert `<Absatzanfang/>` where `<Erstausgabe>` page breaks coincide with the start of a new paragraph ([generated](https://github.com/gerritbruening/TXSTEP/blob/master/xxsbab.xml) from a handcrafted list)
 5. insert `<Versal>` ([generated](https://github.com/gerritbruening/TXSTEP/blob/master/xxversal.xml) from a handcrafted list)
+6. handling of hyphenation
+7. `<Absatzanfang/>` --> `<Absatz>...</Absatz>`
+8. page breaks at the end of paragraphs: move them from inside of a paragraph to outside of it
+9. trim whitespace at the end of paragraphs
+10. put apparatus entries in separate records
+11. handle the bulk of variants
+12. comment out hitherto unhandled FFF markup
+13. integrate apparatus into preceding and following records, trim whitespace between app entry and following punctuation characters
+14. add root element